In His Own Words . . .

 About being unable to escape to the United States:

-leave.
+can't leave.
 If I leave, they will kill me at any time."

 [Source: 1988, www.papalrestoration.com].

-Pope Gregory XVII was elected on October 26, 1958, at the Conclave held after the death of Pope Pius XII.
+Pope Gregory XVII was elected on October 26, 1958, at the Conclave held after the death of Pope Pius

+XII.
 His election, acceptance, name, and Papacy were kept well hidden by the enemies of Holy Mother Church, already placed in the highest places.